Top tips on how to approach dating as a single parent.

 Find your people

-There are soooo many places to meet people as a single parent dating.
+There are soooo many places to meet other single parents for dating.
 Be that real life (yes, it can still happen!), online, or a dating event.
 Work out what kind of places attract the people you’re in to.
 Online dating sites all have different angles.
 Some offer large numbers in one place like Tinder, POF and OKCupid.
 While this guarantees quantity, for some single parents dating it can be overwhelming and means a lot of sifting through the duds before you find a gem (or two!)
 There are other apps and sites which have a more specific angle, like bumble (where only the women can initiate conversation).
 This tends to attract more independent women, and men who prefer them, while Guardian Soulmates is more likely to bag you a leftie.
 For the religiously affiliated there’s an array of websites out there, like Single Sikhs, Muzmatch (Muslim) and Christian Connection which do what they say on the tin.
 And of course, the specialised single parenting dating sites where you can connect with other single parents.

 Another option for single parents dating is the dating agencies/ introduction agencies who’ll do some of the hard work for you.
 When it comes to dating events there’s all sorts out there, cycle speed dating for those who like riding (a bike – filthy minds!) and spiritual/deep dating events for those fed up with the fast paced nature of swiping apps.
 Of course, there’s also still the old-fashioned approach of joining a group where you can meet people with similar interests – walking groups, drawing, a local political party, pub quizzes – you name it.
 There are also single parent groups where you might be lucky enough to meet up with someone in a similar situation who also tickles your fancy.